-When used for decoding, we refer to the MFX Engine also as the MFD Engine.
+When used for decoding, we also refer to the MFX Engine as the MFD Engine.

-The Multi-Format Decoder (MFD) is a hardware fixed function pipeline for decoding the three video codec formats and one image compression codec format: AVC (H.264), VC-1, MPEG2 and JPEG.
+The Multi-Format Decoder (MFD) is a hardware fixed function pipeline for decoding the three video codec format and one image compression codec format: AVC (H.264), VC-1, MPEG2, and JPEG.

 - Compliant with next generation high definition optical video disc requirements, with sufficient performance headroom: - Support AVC 4:2:0 Main and High (8-bit only) Profile only (no support for Baseline, Extended and High-10 Profiles), up to Level 5.1 (max 983,040 MB/s, max 36,864 MB/frame, and at most one dimension can reach 4K pixel) resolution and up to 40 mbps bitstream.
-With sufficient duty cycles, higher bit rate contents can also be decoded. - Allow a B-picture (frame or field) as a reference picture - Support VC1 4:2:0 Simple, Main and Advanced Profiles, up to Level 4 (max 491,520 MB/s and max 16,384 MB/frame; max only one dimension will be at 4K pixel) resolution and up to 40 mbps bitstream.
-With sufficient duty cycles, higher bit rate contents can also be decoded.
+With sufficient duty cycles, higher bit rate contents can also be decoded. - Allow a B-picture (frame or field) as a reference picture

-- Allow a B-field as a reference picture only in interlaced field decoding, no other modes. - Support MPEG2 HD Main Profile (4:2:0), up to High Level (1920x1152 pixels) and up to 80 mbps bitstream.
+- Starting with HSW, support MVC 4:2:0 Stereoscopic Progressive Profile only, up to Level 5.1 (max 983,040 MB/s per view, max 36,864 MB/frame per view, and at most one dimension can reach 4K pixel) resolution and up to 40 mbps bitstream.
+With sufficient duty cycles, higher bit rate contents can also be decoded. - Does not support interlaced video specified in the Stereoscopic Profile - Support VC1 4:2:0 Simple, Main and Advanced Profiles, up to Level 4 (max 491,520 MB/s and max 16,384 MB/frame; max only one dimension will be at 4K pixel) resolution and up to 40 mbps bitstream.
+With sufficient duty cycles, higher bit rate contents can also be decoded. - Allow a B-field as a reference picture only in interlaced field decoding, no other modes. - Support MPEG2 HD Main Profile (4:2:0), up to High Level (1920x1152 pixels) and up to 80 mbps bitstream.
 With sufficient duty cycles, higher bit rate contents can also be decoded.
-No support for SNR and spatial-scalability. - Does not support B-picture as a reference picture. - o Support Baseline JPEG with five choma types (4:0:0, 4:1:1, 4:2:2, 4:2:0, and 4:4:4.
-No support for Extended DCT-based mode, Progressive mode, Loseless mode, nor Hierarchical mode. - H/W support 64Kx64K, but Surface State can support only up to 16kx16k
+No support for SNR and spatial-scalability. - Does not support B-picture as a reference picture. - Support Baseline JPEG with five choma types (4:0:0, 4:1:1, 4:2:2, 4:2:0, and 4:4:4.
+No support for Extended DCT-based mode, Progressive mode, Loseless mode, nor Hierarchical mode.

-Features Supported Unsupported Coding processes 8-bit pixel precision of source images loadable 2 AC and 2 DC Huffman tables 3 loadable quantization matrix for Y, U, V Interleaved and non-interleaved Scans Single and multiple Scans Extended DCT-based mode, Lossless, Hierarchical modes: More than 8 bit pixel resolution, progressive mode, arithmetic coding, 4 AC and 4 DC Huffman tables (extended mode), predictive process (lossless), multiple frames (hierarchical) Number of image channels 1 for grey image 3 for Y, Cb, Cr color image 4-th channel (usually alpha blending image) Image resolution Arbitrary image size up to 16K 16K Larger than 16K 16K (64K 64K is max. in the JPEG standard) Chroma subsampling ratio Chroma 4:0:0 (grey image) Chroma 4:1:1 Chroma 4:2:0 Chroma horizontal 4:2:2 Chroma vertical 4:2:2 Chroma 4:4:4 Any other arbitrary ratio, e.g., 3:1 subsampled chroma Additional feature (post-processing) Image rotation: 90/180/270 degrees
+Features Supported Unsupported Coding processes Baseline sequential mode: 8-bit pixel precision of source images loadable 2 AC and 2 DC Huffman tables 3 loadable quantization matrix for Y, U, V Interleaved and non-interleaved Scans Single and multiple Scans Extended DCT-based mode, Lossless, Hierarchical modes: More than 8 bit pixel resolution, progressive mode, arithmetic coding, 4 AC and 4 DC Huffman tables (extended mode), predictive process (lossless), multiple frames (hierarchical) Number of image channels 1 for grey image 3 for Y, Cb, Cr color image 4-th channel (usually alpha blending image) Image resolution Arbitrary image size up to 16K 16K Larger than 16K 16K (64K 64K is max. in the JPEG standard) Chroma subsampling ratio Chroma 4:0:0 (grey image) Chroma 4:1:1 Chroma 4:2:0 Chroma horizontal 4:2:2 Chroma vertical 4:2:2 Chroma 4:4:4 Any other arbitrary ratio, e.g., 3:1 subsampled chroma Additional feature (post- processing) Image rotation: 90/180/270 degrees